-3.15 Other operating income and expenses
+3.15 Other income and other operating expenses

-Other operating income comprises dividend income and reclassifications of net gains previously recognised in OCI.
+Other income comprises dividend income and reclassifications of net gains previously recognised in OCI.
 Dividend income is recognised in profit or loss on the date that the Co-operative's right to receive payment is established, which in the case of quoted securities is normally the ex-dividend date.